megacell/phi/README.md

 The database that we are slowly migrating towards is postgres.
 The installation instructions for this vary from system to system.
 If you find a good one for your system, link to it here.

+On top of install postgres, we will need to use some postgres specific fields.
+To access these fields, install [*postgresql-contrib*] with your package manager.

 We will also be using [*postgis*](http://postgis.net/) extensions for geometry support in postrges.
 This has already been installed on the server.
 For me,